 - 2 cups finely shredded cabbage

-- 1 kohlrabi, peeled and cut into very thin matchsticks or shredded
+- 1 kohlrabi peeled and cut into very thin matchsticks or shredded (about 1 cup)

-2. Combine the cabbage, carrots and kohlrabi in a large serving bowl, drizzle over the dressing (you may want to start with about 3/4 of the dressing, and see if you want to save the rest for another salad), toss and serve.
+- Combine the cabbage, carrots and kohlrabi in a large serving bowl, drizzle over the dressing and toss.
+Sprinkle over the sesame seeds if using and serve.